thinkful-ei24/mountain-men-client/README.md

 Renting a moving truck a big hassle and often expensive.
 With Truck'd you can save time and money by connecting with someone who already owns a truck.

-If you own a truck, you can easily help people out and make some extra money at the same time.
+If you own a truck you can easily find jobs and make some extra cash.

 ## Features

 - [x] **Google Maps Integration**: Easily view users and drivers around you with a live map.

-## Extended Features
+### Next Features

 - [ ] **Notification System**: Seeing notifications for all things including when drivers accept bids or are on their way.